 Welcome to the Baylor College of Medicine Physician Assistant Program.
-There are many schools that can train you to be a physician assistant.
-Why should you choose Baylor?
+There are many schools that can train you to be a Physician Assistant.
+Why should you select Baylor?

 Texas Medical Center

-As the largest medical center in the world it offers world class facilities for the training of fellows, residents, medical students, psychology, pharmacy, nursing students, social work, and others in the allied health disciplines.
-As the only PA Program within the Texas Medical Center, students have access to the faculty and facility resources required to support a quality learning experience.
+As the largest medical center in the world it offers world class facilities for the training of fellows, residents, medical, psychology, pharmacy, nursing, and social work students and others in the allied health disciplines.
+As the only PA Program within the Texas Medical Center, students have access to the faculty and facility resources required to support an unrivaled learning experience.

 Baylor College of Medicine

-Baylor College of Medicine is recognized as the premier private academic health science center in the Greater Southwest, known world-wide for excellence in education, research and patient care, ranked as one of the top 20 medical schools for research, and trains more than 3,000 medical, graduate, nurse anesthesia, and physician assistant students, as well as residents and post-doctoral fellows.
+Baylor College of Medicine is recognized as the premier private academic health science center in the Greater Southwest, known world-wide for excellence in education, research and patient care, ranked as one of the top 20 medical schools for research, and trains more than 3,000 medical, graduate, nurse anesthesia, physician assistant, and orthotics and prosthetics students, as well as residents and post-doctoral fellows.
+See 2015 Fast Facts.

 A mix of public and private institutions and community-based facilities provides a rich exposure to patients and families from many cultures and ethnic groups that expose students to health beliefs and practices influenced by cultural origins that provide an understanding of how to approach the provision of patient-centered care.
 See Harris County Facts.

-Team-based instruction occurs within the didactic and clinical phases of the curriculum with interdisciplinary experiences involving various mixes of medical, nurse anesthesia, physician assistant, pharmacy, social work, and nursing students providing a rich experience in the area of role socialization.
+Team-based instruction occurs within the didactic and clinical phases of the curriculum with experiences involving various mixes of medical, nurse anesthesia, physician assistant, pharmacy, social work, and nursing students ensuring a rich experience in the area of role socialization.

 The education, research and clinical service roles of the eight principal faculty of the PA Program ensure student exposure to seasoned instructors, reputable researchers, and clinicians in active practice in the specialties of emergency medicine, internal medicine, family medicine, pediatrics, surgery, and obstetrics and gynecology.